Thursday, January 26, 2006

 The show is about a place called CTU (Counter Terrorism Unit).
 Jack (Kiefer Sutherland) is an agent who has run CTU before but is usually out in the field getting the bad guys.
 I highly recommend the show.
 The season starts this sunday night where they will have a special 2 hour episode followed by another 2 hour episode on monday night.

 First of all it needs to be said I love 24 because Kiefer Sutherland is hot!!
-Yes, I am happily married but I'm also not blind :-).
 A lot of it is how Sutherland portrays the main character Jack Bauer.
 He protects his family and the country from terrorists and the bad guys at all costs.

 He always does the right thing when it comes to justice (although that doesn't mean he always does things by the book :-)).
 He doesn't wait for warrants, he doesn't believe in political correctness and he kicks butt!
 No one gets past him.
 He is awesome!!
 The men that are like him in real life are the ones who keep our country safe.
 A guy from Blogs4Bauer said: "Jack Bauer is the hero that this nation desperately needs."
 And I agree!!